Tomomoto10/StardropHost/docs/README.md

-Under heavy developmeny, this repository should not be used.
+Under heavy development, this repository should not be used.